tinaponting/protect-wordpress/README.md

 UPDATED fILES AND FOLDERS:

+- Updated: 221222 .htaccess1 updated with two version. with Registration or No: registration.
 - Updated: 221210 wp-content folder plugins with more alternitives.
 - Updated: 221209 wp-admin Updated.
 - Updated: 221209 wp-content Updated.